matthewdurbin/RadSI/README.md

 ### Dependencies
-The following pacakges are required:
+The following pacakges are required, but don't worry about it if you've followed the steps above:
 - setuptools
 - pandas
 - numpy